andreyvit/funfix/README.md

 Inspiration
 -----------

-This was inspired by the Python fixture library (http://code.google.com/p/fixture/).
+The idea is inpired by the simplicity of Rails fixtures.
+The implementation is inspired by the Python fixture library (http://code.google.com/p/fixture/).

-The author of fixture refused to accept some patches making its APIs more fun to work with, and I hated bloating my test code, and thus funfixtures was born.
+The author of 'fixture' refused to accept some patches making its APIs more fun to work with, and I hated bloating my test code, and thus funfix was born.
 This is not a fork since the original lib is unnecessarily complicated inside, and I believe I can write a much smaller and straightforward one.